Glossary of CAS Terms

 outcomes, student learning and development.
 See learning and development outcomes.

 outcomes, program/programmatic.
 See program outcomes.

 personnel.
 Refers to full-time and/or part-time faculty, staff, administrators, and paraprofessionals (e.g., student employees, interns, graduate assistants, and volunteers).
 In other words, all individuals involved in the functional area, inclusive of employees across structures of pay.
 Replaced the term faculty and staff which appeared in some earlier editions of the standards.

 Professional Preparation Program Standards.
 A set of standards developed and promulgated for purposes of providing master’s level student affairs administration and related programs with criteria to guide the professional education and preparation of entry-level practitioners in student affairs.

 program.
 Within the CAS Standards the term refers to either: (a) institutional structure such as a department, unit, or sub-unit (e.g., the orientation program) or (b) institutional activities or events, such as an invited lecture, a workshop, a social event, or a series of organized presentations over time (e.g., a “lunch and learn” program).

 program outcome.
 A measure of the results of a program or service-level goal (e.g., increased satisfaction, increased retention); often used to include operational outcomes, which represent elements of the program’s functioning (e.g., cost per student).

 quality assurance.
 Activities, processes, and initiatives that are intended to ensure that those accessing available programs and services will benefit from them and achieve intended outcomes.
 The CAS self-assessment approach is a form of quality assurance.

 Self-Assessment Guide (SAG).
 An operational version of the CAS standards and guidelines designed to provide users with an assessment tool that can be used for self-study or self-assessment purposes.
-A SAG is available for each functional area for which a CAS standard exists.
+A SAG is available for each functional area for which a set of CAS standards exists.

 self-study.
 An internal process by which institutions and programs evaluate their quality and effectiveness in reference to established criteria such as the CAS standards and guidelines.
 This process, often used to prepare for institutional and specialty accreditation, results in a formal report presenting the findings of the internal evaluation implemented by institutional employees.
 For accreditation purposes, this report is then validated by an external committee of peers from comparable institutions or programs.